doodle

 UCSD CSE29 FA24 Syllabus and Logistics

-Basics - Schedule - Course Components - Staff & Resources - Grading - Policies
+Basics - Staff & Resources - Schedule - Course Components - Grading - Policies

 CSE 29 introduces you to the broad field of systems programming, including 1) the basics of how programs execute on a computer, 2) programming in C with direct access to memory and system calls, 3) software tools to manage and interact with code and programs.
 All very cool stuff that makes every programmer better!